 Nextcloud needs no introduction.
 It is the most popular open-source software for self-hosting a collaboration suite that gives you access to document collaboration, file hosting, project management boards and chat service.

 We have been using Nextcloud for managing our team activities on Linux Handbook and It's FOSS.
-We self-host our Nextcloud instance, obviously.
+We self-host our Nextcloud instance with Docker container.
 This self-hosting experience has taught us several important lessons and I am going to share them with you.
 This will help you if you happen to be a day-to-day Nextcloud administrator.

 1. Use the occ command on Nextcloud with Docker